MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/exocortices.md

 say that I did not do a lot of thinking for this post, the main points simply fell out of traversing the exocortex for what I considered relevant, then I drafted prose to connect the dots, and edited.

+In that process, a bunch of new ideas also fell out, several bugs were noted and fixed, and new insight was gained.